-Another iteration of the exhibition is scheduled at the Holter Museum of Art in the summer of 2019.
+Another iteration of the exhibition is scheduled at the Holter Museum of Art from July 5 through December 31, 2019.

 I have been making hundreds of ceramic birds each year for the last ten years.
 What has evolved from this process is a formal expression of the “bird” concept that is not species-specific but archetypal.
 As objects, birds serve as metaphors for a wide range of human needs and emotions: aspiration and serenity, nesting and flight, fragility and freedom, community and solitude.
 We read desire in wishbones, rebirth in eggs, and nostalgia in birdsong.
 Each of my ceramic birds is a glazed surface inviting individual interpretation and meditation.